 Recently I heard about Bit of Joy lists.
 These are lists to post somewhere in view.
 Maybe on the fridge door.
 Maybe as a screen saver.
 That way whenever a bit of time opens up we’re prompted to devote it to something we find wonderful rather than whatever has become our default activities (ahem, like checking our phones).

 How to consciously savor life’s random free moments?
 Hmmm.
-I wrote down some thoughts and asked friends what they’d include.
-(Friend’s names appear with their suggestions.)
-As I scribble down these ideas I wonder why oh why don’t I let myself do these things more often?
+As I scribble down ideas I wonder why oh why don’t I let myself do these things more often?
 That’s exactly how a Bits of Joy list can be so useful.
 What would you put on your list?

 Go outside.
 Take some deep breaths, look at the sky, notice sounds.
 Unpleasant weather?
 Do it anyway.